IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 actions.
 How often does that happen?
 Given that tests contain many more guesses than ``Lock`` actions, there is a risk that the contract is usually holding no funds before we even consider using our strategy.
-To find out, we can monitor_ the contract model during our tests.
-As in the monitoring_ method of the ContractModel_ class, we can use any of the QuickCheck operations for analyzing test cases, but instead of applying the monitoring_ at every action in a test case, we can monitor_ at selected points.
+To find out, we can :hsobj:`Plutus.Contract.Test.ContractModel.monitor` the contract model during our tests.
+As in the :hsobj:`Plutus.Contract.Test.ContractModel.monitoring` method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class, we can use any of the QuickCheck operations for analyzing test cases, but instead of applying the :hsobj:`Plutus.Contract.Test.ContractModel.monitoring` at every action in a test case, we can :hsobj:`Plutus.Contract.Test.ContractModel.monitor` at selected points.

 In this case, we choose to label test cases that actually invoke our fund recovery strategy: